Frequently Asked Questions

 Is there someone to help us find where we need to go?

-As you approach our building you will be greeted by someone from the congregation who will offer you a nametag and help you with any questions.
-Once you’re in the building another greeter will welcome you and ask you to sign the guest book.
+Before the service, greeters outside the building can direct you.
+There is an entrance that people with wheelchairs and walkers can use.
+Inside, a greeter will welcome you, give you a name tag, and ask you to sign the guest book.
 This is simply for our own information and while we encourage you to share a little information (name, address, etc.), it’s not required.
 The greeter will give you a small packet that contains information about our congregation, our staff, and Unitarian Universalism.
 You will also find a copy of our latest newsletter which includes a calendar of events and activities.

 If you bring children with you, a family greeter who is familiar with our programs for children and youth will help you find the right rooms and provide you with a visitor’s form.